Argyle, Manitoba: Early settlers

-Brant Argyle School
+Brant-Argyle School

+In 1882 local one-room schools were built for the settlers' children.

+Bruce School was built in the east part of the Brant district and named after Joseph Bruce, the first local settler.
+The school was unique in Manitoba's Interlake region, as it was made of field stone, whereas most one-room schools of the period were made of wood so they could be moved if there were population changes within the school district.
+McLeod School was named after Dugald McLeod, councillor of Ward 6 and one of the earliest residents to the area.
+Argyle School was the third of the original educational facilities that would eventually combine into Brant Consolidated School (later renamed Brant-Argyle School) in 1914.

-In 1882 the local one-room schools were built for the settler's children.
-Brant, McLeod and Argyle schools were the original educational facilities that would eventually combine, making the Brant Consolidated School (Brant-Argyle School) in 1914.
-It is Brant Argyle school is a 4-room brick school that is the only one of its kind in Manitoba that is still used as it was intended to - as a school for the local community children.
-The school is part of a Heritage agreement certificate (as of 2003) which keeps it from being demolished, abandoned or having significant architectural changes.
+Brant-Argyle School is a four-room brick school that is the only one of its kind in Manitoba still used as originally intended - as a school for the local community children.
+The school is part of a Heritage agreement certificate (as of 2003) which keeps it from being demolished, abandoned or undergoing significant architectural changes.
 As of June 2015, the school has about 60 students.
-It has a capacity of 100, and this multi-grade environment hosts grades Kindergarten to grade 8.
+It has a capacity of 100, and this multi-grade environment hosts kindergarten to grade 8.

-In 2014, the Brant-Argyle School celebrated its 100th Anniversary on the weekend of October 5, 2014.

 Impact of the railway

 In 1912, a small spur line built by the Canadian Northern Railway branched off the Oak Point Subdivision at Grosse Isle heading north.
 This first year, the railway reached a gravel pit, possibly to supply future or existing railbeds.
 The next year, this new local line reached through the Argyle and Brant Districts, ending at Woodroyd, Manitoba.
 Eventually, the line was built to Hodgson, following a zig-zag formation to pass nearest the existing settlements.

 When the railway came to the Argyle District, there was a church, post office, homes and farms.
 As they were spread across the country side, the nearest railstop was called Argyle Station.
 This was to distinguish the railway depot from the nearby post office.

 With the arrival of the Canadian Northern Railway, the J.D.
 Douglas General Store, blacksmith shop, railway station, elevator, stock yards, section master's house and were built.
 Over the next few years, the post office moved to Argyle Village, more homes were built and the new Brant Consolidated School (now Brant-Argyle School) was constructed (1914).
 This united three small schools (Brant, Bruce & McLeod) in the region.
 The railway made it easier to ship materials to and from the district, in 1919 the CNoR was assumed by the Canadian National Railway which operated it until 1991.

 It was truly the arrival of the CNR that guaranteed the long term existence of Argyle.
 The rail bed now serves as a recreational trail for hikers, bikers, and snowmobilers in the Interlake region, called the Prime Meridian Trail.